 Written by Rafał Mańko (1st edition),

-- February 2016: Contracts for online and other distance sales of goods, (1st edition)
+- April 2016: Contracts for supply of digital content to consumers (1st edition)

 Ordinary legislative procedure

 |Next steps expected:||Discussions in committee|